DGAP-Public Voting Rights: STADA Arzneimittel AG (english) () | aktiencheck.de

 dpa-AFX

-DGAP Voting Rights Announcement: STADA Arzneimittel AG STADA Arzneimittel AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+DGAP Voting Rights Announcement: STADA Arzneimittel AG Correction of a release from 28.12.2016, 11:41 CET/CEST - STADA Arzneimittel AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 The issuer is solely responsible for the content of this announcement.